 Coefficient of Variation (CV): The statistical measure of random variation in a trial.
 The lower the value, the less variable the data.

-MPSG does not endorse the use of products tested in the On-Farm Network strip trials.
+MPSG does not endorse the use of products tested in the On-Farm Network.
 Although trials are conducted at multiple sites under varying conditions, your individual results may vary.
 Contents of these research publications can only be reproduced with the permission of MPSG.